Find Cheap Auto Insurance Quotes in Your Area

 Any motorist of any age can attend a driver improvement program approved by Minnesota’s Department of Public Safety.
 But this is especially beneficial to senior citizens, as well as those who need to get their licenses back after a suspension.

 For first-time course takers, most class providers offer an 8-hour course to qualify you for the discount.
-Your car insurer must honor your course completion certificate, and apply the discount towards your insurance premiums for three years.
-Renewing this privilege is made even easier.
-According to Statute S65B.28, as long as you’ve taken the initial 8-hour program, a shortened 4-hour version will suffice to re-qualify you for rate reduction eligibility.
-Instead of retaking the full course, you can simply complete the 4-hour refresher course and still get your 10% rate reduction eligibility.
-After taking the refresher course, you will have to continue doing so every 3 years to keep the discount.
+Your car insurer must honor your course completion certificate, and apply the discount toward your insurance premiums for three years.
+Renewing this privilege is even easier.

 State-approved traffic safety schools present a variety of course outlines.
 But the curriculum that is most recognized by the Minnesota Department of Public Safety is AARP’s 55 Alive Class Curriculum.
 Most traffic schools refer to the 55 Alive format when crafting their 8-hour and 4-hour lesson plans.
 Program topics include:

-- How to control emotions when struck in traffic
+- How to control emotions when stuck in traffic

 - How to compensate for age-related physical and mental changes

 - Learning about special, easy-to-operate driving devices designed for safety

 - Updating one's knowledge of Minnesota’s road rules and regulations

 Almost all traffic schools require that you pass a final exam, usually in the form of a 50-question multiple-choice test, to graduate.
 This applies to both classroom and online courses.
 If you attend the program in a traditional classroom, the 8-hour course will normally run for two days at four hours per session.